Ця сторінка також доступна українською.

 Project Costs

-Project costs for care of the new Jewish cemetery heritage site are also currently limited to maintenance expenses, and generally shared with expenses for care of the old cemetery (tools, supplies, and repairs).
-A summary of the investment and recurring costs incurred by Rohatyn Jewish Heritage for equipment and materials for cemetery maintenance, and the sources of funds to pay those costs, is listed at the bottom of the page on our Old Jewish Cemetery Rehabilitation Project.
+Project costs for care of the new Jewish cemetery heritage site are currently limited to maintenance expenses, and generally shared with expenses for care of the old cemetery (tools, supplies, and repairs).
+A summary of the investment and recurring costs incurred by Rohatyn Jewish Heritage for equipment and materials for cemetery maintenance, and the sources of funds to pay those costs, are included in RJH annual reports (see the News section of this website).